 It is the responsibility of the Receiving Section to ensure that the documents making up the application, i.e. request, description, claims, drawings and abstract, meet the requirements of Rule 49(2) to Rule 49(9) and Rule 49(12) and, with regard to drawings, the requirements of Rule 46, to the extent necessary for the purpose of a reasonably uniform publication of the application under Rule 68(1).
-The physical requirements specified in Rule 49 also apply to any translation referred to in Art.
-14(2) or Rule 40(3) (Rule 49(1)).
-The Receiving Section should therefore not draw the attention of the applicant to any deficiencies under Rule 46(2)(i) or Rule 46(2)(j) or question whether tables included in the claims meet the requirements of Rule 49(9).
-If the Receiving Section finds that application documents, as filed or as amended, fail to meet said physical requirements to the above-mentioned extent, it invites the applicant to remedy this deficiency within a two-month period (Rule 58).
-If this deficiency is not remedied in due time, the application is refused under Art.
-90(5).
+This equally applies to any supplementary document filed as an appendix to the description.
+When evaluating the quality of the application documents and their suitability for electronic and direct reproduction, the Receiving Section's objective must be to ascertain the discernibility of all details originally disclosed in the documents received on the date of filing (see J 4/09).
+Furthermore, the Receiving Section should not draw the attention of the applicant to any deficiencies related to the content of the application, namely those under Rule 46(2)(i) or Rule 46(2)(j) or Rule 49(9), fourth sentence (see also A‑III, 16.1).

-Once the application is transferred to it, the Examining Division assumes responsibility for formal matters, and should pay particular attention to the more technical requirements of Rule 46 and Rule 49 including particularly the above-mentioned requirements under Rule 46(2)(i) and Rule 46(2)(j) and Rule 49(9) and those laid down in Rule 49(10) and Rule 49(11).
-The particular requirements for drawings are dealt with in A-IX.
-With regard to the more technical requirements, such as those of Rule 46(2)(f) and Rule 46(2)(h), the Receiving Section should, in case of doubt, consult and take the advice of the Search Division.
-The Receiving Section should also consider taking action when the Search Division draws its attention to a deficiency which it had overlooked.
+With regard to those requirements in relation to which some technical knowledge may be needed, such as those of Rule 46(2)(f) and Rule 46(2)(h), the Receiving Section should, in case of doubt, consult and take the advice of the search division.
+The Receiving Section should also consider taking action when the search division draws its attention to a deficiency which it had overlooked.
 It should be noted that, in accordance with Rule 46(3), flow sheets and diagrams are to be considered as drawings.